alukosdev/ccsp/concepts/identity/sso.md

 ---
-icon: stop
 label: SSO
 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Single Sign-On (SSO)
+# Single Sign-On (SSO)*

 ## Acronyms, Abbreviations, and Initialisms